tldr-pages/tldr/pages/linux/netcat.md

 # netcat

 > The `nc` (or `netcat`) utility is used for just about anything under the sun involving TCP, UDP, or UNIX-domain sockets.
-It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports, do port scanning, and deal with both IPv4 and IPv6.
+It can open TCP connections, send UDP packets, listen on arbitrary TCP and UDP ports, do port scanning.
 > More information: <http://man.openbsd.org/OpenBSD-current/man1/nc.1>.

 - Normal Syntax: